rkwai/ai-cursor-rules/README.md

 # How to Use AI Cursor Rules CLI

 This guide explains how to use the `ai-cursor-rules` CLI tool to manage and deploy your standardized Cursor AI rule configurations and associated documentation across projects.
+These rules cover a wide range of topics including **technical best practices, project execution, product discovery, strategic alignment, and quality control**.

 ## 1. Project Structure